GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2023-12-28 09:57:48 IST
+This content is dynamically generated in Indian Time (IST): 2023-12-28 10:07:12 IST

 Current Weather in Coimbatore:
-Temperature: 22.54 °C
+Temperature: 25.88 °C
-Condition: overcast clouds
+Condition: haze